 Artiphile delivers bespoke art collections management services with discretion.
 Our method of inventory, assessment and administration aims to identify and address all physical and practical needs of a collection.
 No matter size, media or period—art collections require administration and thoughtful stewardship to maintain integrity and value.

-Our project partners in fine art conservation, framing, appraisal, insurance, shipping and packing, as well as art financing and specialty practices of art and trust & estate law, are called upon when their expertise is needed.
+Our project partners are called upon when their expertise is needed; fine art conservation, framing, appraisal, insurance, shipping and packing, as well as specialty practices of art secured lending providers and art law.

-With decades of experience in conservation, research and museum administration, both Maura Kehoe Collins and her partner, Jennifer DiMartino, shifted their career focus in order to provide museum standards for the care and maintenance of private collections.
+With decades of experience in conservation, research and museum administration, both Maura Kehoe Collins and her partner, Sara Madeleine Henderson, shifted their career focus in order to provide museum standards for the care and maintenance of private collections.

 Private clients remain anonymous.
-Select public clients include The Estate of Arthur M. Sackler, The Estates of Nancy Spero & Leon Golub, The National African American Museum Project of the Smithsonian Institution, The Estate of John Steptoe, The Oyster Ponds Historical Society (pro bono), and the National Academy Museum & School, New York.
+Select public clients include The Estate of Arthur M. Sackler, The Estates of Nancy Spero & Leon Golub, The Estate of John Steptoe for The National African American Museum Project of the Smithsonian Institution, The Oyster Ponds Historical Society (pro bono), the Tom Otterness Studio, and the National Academy Museum & School, New York.